 Description: The NF consumer requests only the AKMA Application Key from the AAnF.
 This service is for allowing anonymous user access to the AF based on A-KID (i.e., UE identification is not required at the AF).
 The A-KID functions as a temporary user identifier.

-Input, Required: A-KID, AF_ID
+Input, Required: A-KID, AF_ID, PLMN ID

 Input, Optional: None.